Acce5sDenied/MCBE_Parkour_wiki/README.md

 + Frosted ice slipperiness factor `0.98`

 #### Catch/Climb type blocks
-//todo
+Effect box: `1×1×1`\
+Entity will receive effect when their coordinates is in this region.\
+Effect on movement://todo key details: max climb/down speed is `0.2`

 #### Scaffolding
-different behavior to normal climb blocks.//todo
+different behavior to normal climb blocks.\
+Effect box: `1×1×1`\
+Entity will receive effect when their collision box intersects this region.\
+Effect on movement://todo key details: max climb/down speed is `0.15`

 #### Water
 //todo